AMontanus/autobrawl/README.md

 * There should be champions focused on early game dominance.
 * There should be champions focused on Mana manipulation.
 * There should be a few champions that fundamentally alters gameplay.
 (Lower Unit cost, additional Board slot?)

+## Drafting
+Drafts are phases between each battle, and gives players a selection of Units to draft.
+The draft board starts with 3 Units on level 1, and adds 1 Unit every even-numbered level (2,4,6).
+You can refresh the draft board for 1 Mana, or obtain a Unit for 3 mana.
+Obtaining a Unit adds it to the hand, and it can then be played onto the board.